matejavulic/Car-Pooling-UX-UI-project-/README.md

-# Car Pooling UX UI interface prototype
+# Car Pooling UX Interface Prototype

 ## Disclaimer
 This project and all assoiated media (including fictional company names) have been used for illustration purpose only.